 - Georeferenced Avenza Maps

-Kingsbury Stinger and Genoa Peak are popular areas for OHV and all kinds of recreational activities in warmer weather months.
+Kingsbury Stinger and Genoa Peak are popular areas for OHV and all kinds of recreational activities in warmer weather months, as well as OSV activities in winter and early spring.
 The eastern shore of the lake is less developed and offers sweeping views of Lake Tahoe to the western and the Carson Valley to the east.
 This riding area has trails suitable for motorcycles, dirt bikes, ATVs, and UTVs.
 The trail to Genoa Peak 9.3 miles in length and is perfect for a day trip.

 The road can be accessed from the staging area on Genoa Park Road.
 If you continue north, the trails will continue into the South Camp Peak Trail system which mainly consist of old fire and service roads.
 Some roads in the Genoa Peak area terminate in private property.
 Be mindful of where you ride.
 There is a high recreational diversity at Genoa peak, including but not limited to hiking and biking.
 Be sure to check out the Tahoe Rim Trail and surrounding wilderness areas such as Desolation, Granite Chief, and Mt.
 Rose.